aliasgarabidsabunwala/cyberforum/README.md

 # eForum
-This project was created by our team at MP POLICE SPECIAL DIVISION internship where we had developed an online forum namely eForum to talk, collaborate &amp; discuss with various stakeholders.
+Here, we had developed an online forum just like Quora or Reddit namely eForum to talk, collaborate and discuss with various stakeholders.

-Here, @aliasgarsabun served as a security advisor and front-end developer and Web Designer.
+Here, @AliasgarSabunwala served as a security advisor and front-end developer and Web Designer.